Let’s get the facts right on immigration.

 - Currently, economic disparities in the US are deeply tied to a gross concentration of wealth and the growing spread between rich and poor.
 All this ‘blaming’ of minorities and migrants is an obvious distraction from the next banking bubble that is gradually forming.

 Forced migration is a tragic reality of a world of political and economic extremes.
 My views are not radically left-wing, yet the current discourse among Trump supporters , British Nationalists and the European Right have scary parallels with the 1930’s.

 Most of us middle-class, working people believe in balanced budgets.
 I support the free market and I generally support free trade.
 I also accept climate change has human causes and I think Islam (and elements of Christianity) can be dangerous.

 These are moderate positions and we cannot be sucked into a vortex of blame and hate.
 As if a wall would make any difference to manufacturing in North Carolina.
-Or somehow in Britain – the classic internactional trade economy – the right wing wants free trade, but without any of the natural treaty obligations that would accompany real trade deals.
+Or somehow in Britain – the classic international trade economy – the right wing wants free trade, but without any of the natural treaty obligations that would accompany real trade deals.

-The fact that we live in a world where 700 desperate people drown becomes a detail of the news cycle is deeply disturbing. collectively we need to address deep structural issues of corruption, economic inequality and perceptions of quality of life.
+The fact that we live in a world where 700 desperate people drown becomes a detail of the news cycle is deeply disturbing.
+Collectively we need to address deep structural issues of corruption, economic inequality and perceptions of quality of life.

-Returning to Mr. Trump. his name, his brand is global.
+Returning to Mr. Trump, his name, his brand is global.
 The largest casino-hotel in Panama bears his name and it is a major crossing point for trafficked prostitutes.
 His moral consistency is entirely vacant and deeply troubling.